Q: When are tax bills mailed?

 A: The preferred method is to send payment by mail to PO Box 230, Oreland, PA 19075.

-You can also pay 2014 tax bills at The Beneficial Bank, 1311 Bethlehem Pike in Flourtown during their regular hours. (see page with Bank's new hours).
-YOU MUST HAVE THE ORIGINAL TAX BILL OR THE BANK CANNOT ACCEPT PAYMENT.
 Please note: The bank cannot answer questions about tax bills or give receipts for anything other than the payment made that day.
-They are simply a drop off location for payments (similar to a lockbox).
+When/If they resume taking payments, they are simply a drop off location for payments (similar to a lockbox).
 Please do not ask them questions about your tax bill, argue with them about how much you owe or complain to them about the amount of your bill or about how bills are prepared.
 They provide a valuable service accepting your payment, giving you a receipt and immediately depositing the funds in the Treasurer's bank account.
 They have no other responsibility.
 Thank you for your cooperation.